MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 ### Manually mapping our payload DLL

-After loading the host DLL, we prepare our payload DLL for manual mapping like any other injector.
+&emsp;&emsp;After loading the host DLL, we prepare our payload DLL for manual mapping like any other injector.
 This includes remapping sections to their relative virtual addresses, resolving relocations, and resolving imports.
 In this next section, we'll go over how our own payload DLL is mapped to the target process.

 <br>